Create & Manage Events

 addeventmanually

-Select Course: All events must be affiliated with a course.
+• Select Course: All events must be affiliated with a course.
 For this reason some organizations create a general course for non-curricular events if needed.

-Duration: Elentra will automatically put a default duration for each event type segment added.
+• Duration: Elentra will automatically put a default duration for each event type segment added.
 To adjust the default durations or set a default maximum or minimum duration for your organization, contact Elentra Support.

-Title: This will display to the event audience and will also be used in other modules of Elentra where you might be linking something to an event (e.g. posting an exam to an event).
+• Title: This will display to the event audience and will also be used in other modules of Elentra where you might be linking something to an event (e.g. posting an exam to an event).

-Start Date and Time: This is required and controls the start date and time of the event.
+• Start Date and Time: This is required and controls the start date and time of the event.

-End Date and Time: By default, the end date and time will be automatically calculated based on the event start date and time and the duration of the event.
+• End Date and Time: By default, the end date and time will be automatically calculated based on the event start date and time and the duration of the event.
 If you want to create a long event to display on the learner calendar for one or more days, check the tick box and enter a different end date and time.

-Curriculum Period: The curriculum period will automatically be populated based on the course and start date and time of the event.
-Setting the curriculum period helps the system filter the audience for your event.
+• Curriculum Period: Setting the curriculum period helps the system filter the audience for your event.
+The curriculum period may automatically be populated based on the course and start date and time of the event.
+This is dependent on whether or not there are overlapping curriculum periods defined in the course.
 If the date of an event is included in two or more curriculum periods you can select the appropriate curriculum period.
-You can also optionally set the curriculum period to None.
+You can also optionally set the curriculum period to No Period Selected.
+If your event falls on a date that could be in more than one curriculum period, how you assign curriculum periods will impact the audience of the event.

-Event Series: Use this option if you are creating recurring events (e.g. you want to schedule 10 identical events for 10 small groups).
+• Event Series: Use this option if you are creating recurring events (e.g. you want to schedule 10 identical events for 10 small groups).

 addeventmanually2